 In 1996, Microsoft’s Bill Gates published an article containing his predictions regarding the future of the internet.
 In it, he declared that “Content is where I expect much of the real money will be made on the Internet, just as it was in broadcasting.”
 Over the last 20 years, his bold statement has been proven true.

 Interestingly, while content creation has become the primary source of revenue for many of today’s major online businesses, it has also become the key to modern digital marketing, too.
 Content marketing is the most reliable way that brand managers and businesses have to attract and retain an audience online, and it’s easy to see why.
 Potential customers are far more loyal to brands that present something of value to them, rather than those that utilize intrusive advertising techniques.

 Content marketing isn’t something that should be taken lightly, though.
 When done right, it can drive traffic, sales, and improve customer engagement.
-When done wrong, however, it can also damage reputations, alienate audiences, and worst of all, squander precious marketing budgets.
-To help businesses draft and execute an effective content marketing strategy, here are four of the most common mistakes to avoid in content marketing today.
+Content marketing mistakes, however, can damage reputations, alienate audiences, and worst of all, squander precious marketing budgets.
+To help businesses draft and execute an effective content marketing strategy, here are four of the most common content marketing mistakes to avoid in content marketing today.

 Lack of Clear Goals and KPIs

 By far, the most common mistake businesses make when creating a content marketing strategy is not deciding upon specific goals at the outset, and how to measure the progress towards them.
 Failure to do so will result in one of two outcomes – inefficiency or outright failure.
 Successful content marketing plans need a specific goal, a time limit, and a reliable measure of performance.
 For instance, if the strategy aims to drive traffic to the business website, the plan should have a goal such as – ‘Increase site visitors by 25,000 per month within the next six months’.
 The progress towards this goal can be measured through the tracking of incoming referrals linked to the content generated for the initiative.